fredw3/LPC1768-Filter/README.md

 # LPC1768-Filter

-Basic low-pass filter for audio using weights, written in C.
+Basic audio low-pass filter for mbed LPC1768 using weights, written in C.